 If you often feel like there's not enough time in your day for the things that have to get done, plus time for the things you love, then it's time you looked at your current routine.

-Creating a structured daily routine is one of the best ways to shape your future success, as it'll help you get clear on your priorities, organise your time best, and boost your productivity.
+Creating a structured daily routine is one of the best ways to shape your success, as it'll help you get clear on your priorities, organise your time, and boost your productivity.

 To get the most out of your 24 hours and limit procrastination, planning your day will allow you to stay focused on your goals and direct your attention on the important things that are under your control.

 This will give you the clarity to let go of things that are no longer serving you, and make space for you to grow and reach forward on your own terms.

 It can be stressful trying to balance the obligations of work, social life, home life and your non-negotiables.
 If you're always living on the fly, this is when it can feel like your list of to-do's is never ending, and it becomes near impossible to find time for yourself and the things you love.